Duet3D/wiki-content/User_manual/Reference/Gcodes.md

 * **CNC mode:**
   * M5 will stop the spindle of the current tool (if any) or all defined spindles if the current tool has no spindle assigned or there is no active tool.
 * **Laser mode:**
-  * In 'non-sticky' mode (M452 S0), M5 commands are redundant, as all G1 commands need an S parameter to fire the laser, otherwise it just defaults to S0.
-  * In 'sticky' mode (M452 S1), `M5` (or `M3 S0` or `G1 S0`) will turn off the laser, and subsequent G1 commands (without an S parameter) will not fire the laser until another M3 S# or G1 S# command is sent.
+  * M5 (or M3 S0 or G1 S0) will turn off the laser, and subsequent G1 commands (without an S parameter) will not fire the laser until another M3 S# or G1 S# command is sent.

 #### M5 in RepRapFirmware 1.20 to 2.0